 4. Read Profit First

 Author Mike Michalowicz didn’t just pull all of this sound financial advice out of thin air either — he lived it.
-Pick up a copy of this book and you’ll see how even the most self-assured business owners can crash and burn if they don’t handle their finances properly… and what to do to make sure that doesn’t happen to you.
+Pick up a copy of this book and you’ll see how even the most self-assured agency owners can crash and burn if they don’t handle their finances properly… and what to do to make sure that doesn’t happen to you.

 5. Listen to Your Favorite Money Podcast

 If your response to the previous two suggestions was, “I don’t have time to read”, I get it.
 So, why not try a podcast instead?
 You can listen to it while you’re working out at the gym, cooking dinner at home, or going for a long drive.